abuiles/ember-101/hands-on.md

 T> If you are wondering what is a resource, give a read to the following article on [resources](http://restful-api-design.readthedocs.org/en/latest/resources.html#resources).

-If we were to have an about page in the URL `/about`, we could add `this.route('about')`, optionally we can pass an object with options, if we want our `AboutRoute` to be accessed through the URL `/info`, we'd use the option `path`: `this.route('about', { path: '/info' })`.
-By default `Ember.js` sets as path the route name, that's why we didn't have to pass `{path: '/about`}` on the first example.

-Back to our `Friends Index Route`, let's check the `Routes` that we have currently defined, to do so, open the `ember-inspector` and click in `Routes`.
+Let's check the `Routes` that we have currently defined, to do so, open the `ember-inspector` and click in `Routes`.

 ![ember-inspector](images/routes-1.png)